damikun/trouble-training/Doc/OpenTelemetry.md

 ```

 - `builder.AddSource(Sources.DemoSource.Name)` Register one (Global) `ActivitySource` used throughout the application.
 It requires to import the `System.Diagnostics` namespace to use it.
     > You can create also multiple sub *Sources* as `demo.subname`.
-Sources are defined in `Domain` project udner `SourcesExtensions` and can be inported to any project in domain (Aplication/Persistence/API).
+Sources are defined in `Domain` project and can be inported to any project in domain (Aplication,Persistence or API).
 Each microservices out of monolit shoud define own Source.

     ```c#
     // Src/Backend/Domain/Sources/TraceSource.cs